l3uddz/cloudplow/README.md

                 }
             },
 ```
-These are keywords or phrases that are monitored during rclone tasks that will cause this remote's upload task to abort and go into a sleep for a specified amount of time.
+`"rclone_sleeps"` are keywords or phrases that are monitored during rclone tasks that will cause this remote's upload task to abort and go into a sleep for a specified amount of time.
 When a remote is asleep, it will not do it's regularly scheduled uploads (as definted in `check_intervals`).

 You may list multiple keywords or phrases here.

-In the example above, the phrase `" "Failed to copy: googleapi: Error 403: User rate limit exceeded"` is being monitored.
+In the example above, the phrase `"Failed to copy: googleapi: Error 403: User rate limit exceeded"` is being monitored.

 `"count"`: How many times this keyword/phrase has to occur within a specific time period (i.e. `timeout`), from the very first occurrence, to cause the remote to go to sleep.